CC Sabathia: 2019: Final season

 Sabathia was not named to the Yankees' 25-man roster for the 2019 American League Division Series against the Minnesota Twins.
 However, he was later activated on the Yankees' roster for the 2019 American League Championship Series against the Houston Astros, as a reliever.
 Sabathia pitched in the eighth inning of Game 4 of the American League Championship Series.
-He threw 20 pitches, retired two batters with a line-out, hit batsman, and flyout, but could not finish the inning due to discomfort.
+He threw 20 pitches, retired two batters with a line-out, hit batsman, and flyout, but after taking George Springer to a 2-1 count, he could not finish the inning due to discomfort and, after a warm-up pitch, walked off the mound.
 The Yankees removed Sabathia from their roster the next day with a subluxated left shoulder, and replaced him with Ben Heller.
 This move rendered Sabathia ineligible to pitch in the World Series had the Yankees advanced.
 Sabathia told the media that his exit from the game in his announced final season was "kind of fitting.
 I threw until I couldn't anymore."

 On October 21, 2019, Sabathia officially announced his retirement from baseball with the following Twitter message:

 "It all started in Vallejo, CA, in my grandma's backyard throwing grapefruits at a folding chair.
 I could have never imagined how much this game has meant to me since.
 Through the ups and downs, baseball has always been my home.
 From Cleveland, to Milwaukee, New York, and everywhere in between, I'm so thankful to have experienced this journey with every teammate past and present.
 All I ever wanted was to be a great teammate and win.
-I'm so proud of this year's team, we fought ‘til the end.
+I'm so proud of this year's team, we fought 'til the end.
 Love you guys!
 I'm going to miss going out there on the mound and competing, but it's time to say farewell.
 Thank you, Baseball."
-Sabathia finished his eleven-year tenure with the Yankees with 134 wins against 88 losses (a .604 winning percentage) in 307 games (306 starts), a 3.81 ERA and 1.272 WHIP, and 1,700 strikeouts in 1,918 innings pitched.
+Sabathia finished his eleven-year tenure with the Yankees with a 134–88 record (a .604 winning percentage) in 307 games (306 starts), a 3.81 ERA and 1.272 WHIP, and 1,700 strikeouts in 1,918 innings pitched.

 Post-playing career

 On April 6, 2022, Sabathia was hired by Major League Baseball to serve as a special assistant to commissioner Rob Manfred.
+In the 2025 ballot the National Baseball Hall of Fame and Museum, Sabathia was inducted in his first year of eligibility.
+Later that year, on July 27, Sabathia was officially inducted into the Hall of Fame in a ceremony at Cooperstown, New York.